 Get baby's hand/feetprints in first 2 weeks before they plump up and get fat--all their palm/sole features disappear.

 Kids love to look at photos of themselves.
 These books are printed on boards, so they're pretty indestructible.
 It's 24 images, no text, and you can import from Instagram or your phone.
 I make one at the end of each month and it's pretty painless to do, and seeing the collection grow on our bookshelf is heartwarming.

 4moms infant tub.
 The temperature control is kinda cool, but the tub was a terrible configuration.
 Baby would slide all the way down and be scrunched awkward.

 Boppy Nursing Pillow.
 I only breastfed for a month.
 At that size, Baby was too small to even use the boppy nursing pillow.
 I had to stack pillows.
 Maybe when they're larger, if you breast feed that long?

 The Baby Shusher.
 It's impossible to tell what noise level it's set at, and since it's shaped like a bugle, it's deceptively loud in one direction.
 And it only has 2 settings: turn off at 15min and turn off at 30min--it won't keep going.

-Any baby PJs that are all snaps.
+Any baby PJs or clothing that are all snaps.
 Please, for the love of parents out there, use zippers.